-Incision length and pattern depend on the amount and location of excess skin to be removed, as well as the best judgment of your plastic surgeon.
-Incisions are generally placed on the inside of the arm or on the back of the arm, depending on the surgeon’s preference and may extend from the side of the chest to just below the elbow.
+The incision length and pattern depend on the amount and location of excess skin to be removed.
+It is also determined by the best judgment of your plastic surgeon.
+Incisions are generally placed on the inside of the arm or on the back of the arm, depending on the surgeon’s preference.
+They may extend from the side of the chest to just below the elbow.

-Will I have scarring?
+Will I have scarring after arm lift surgery?

 Yes, arm lift surgery will result in visible scars.
 Your surgeon will limit scar length and try to position each scar in the least conspicuous position.
 Nevertheless, scars may be more noticeable than you anticipated.
 It is important that you have realistic expectations of the surgery and that you discuss potential outcomes with your surgeon.